TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet-aftermath/README.md

     ```
     ```diff
     - I used weight_decay=0.0001 for the critic, but not manually set weight_decay is necessary
-    + I found out that setting weight_decay=0.0001 was one of the main issues in my implementation.
+    + I found out that setting weight_decay=0.0001 was the second main issue in my implementation.
 With this setting the mean score stayed very low (~ 0.00x for over 1.5k episodes till abort).
 The default is weight_decay=0.
     ```
     ```diff
     - I did a hard update from local to target networks weights on initialization, but this was not necessary